Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Are There Any Health Risks Associated With Zoomies?

 No, zoomies are generally considered safe and healthy behavior for dogs.
-However, you should always keep an eye on your pup while they are running around the house in case anything unexpected happens.
+However, you should always keep an eye on your pup while they are running around the house in case anything unexpected happens, such as falling over or tripping over obstacles, as well as knocking family members over.

 When should I see my vet about the zoomies?

-If your pup’s zoomies seem excessive or last more than 10 minutes, consult a veterinarian for advice.
+If your pup’s zoomies seem excessive or last longer than usual, consult a veterinarian for advice.
 Additionally, if the behavior is accompanied by other signs such as limping, listlessness, or changes in appetite, you should contact a vet right away.
-You may also want to talk to your vet about any underlying health issues that could be causing the zoomies and how best to address them.
+You may also want to talk to your vet about any rare health issues that may be predisposing to zoomies and how best to address them.
 Finally, it is vital to make sure that your dog is getting enough exercise and mental stimulation to stay healthy and happy.

 Image By: Nejron Photo, Shutterstock